 Bacon and pancetta are commonly paired with brussels sprouts.
 I mean, they basically make just about everything better, so why not?
 And trust me, they definitely make these sautéed brussels sprouts better!
 If you can’t find pancetta, you could substitute some bacon.

+First, remove any damaged leaves from the brussels sprouts.
+If using a food processor, you’ll need to trim the core as well.
 I used the mandoline side of my grater to thinly slice them, but a knife or a food processor fitted with the slicing blade can also be used.
-Preparing them this way means that they cook super fast.
-Five ingredients and fifteen minutes is all you need to make this.

-Whether you serve these Sautéed Brussels Sprouts with Pancetta on Thanksgiving or just a regular weeknight , they are sure to be a hit!
+Whether you serve these Brussels Sprouts with Pancetta as a Thanksgiving dinner side dish or just a regular weeknight, they are sure to be a hit!

 - 1/4 pound . pancetta , cut into small cubes